LAS VEGAS DOG BITE ATTORNEYS

 You also need to report the bite to your city or county Health Officer or Animal Control Officer.
 This legal duty applies to victims and dog owners.
 If you were bitten in Clark County, contact Clark County Animal Control to report what happened.
 This creates an official record of the attack, helping to validate your claim.

 Call Today to Schedule a Free, No-Obligation Dog Bite Consultation

-The Las Vegas dog bite lawyers at Bernstein & Poisson have been helping people who were injured in attacks for over 30 years.
+The Las Vegas dog bite lawyers at Bernstein & Poisson have been helping people who were injured in attacks since 2007.
 We have seen the horrors that can be forced upon people who are bitten, seriously injured, and badly disfigured because of a dog’s ability to tear and shred with its large teeth and powerful jaws.

 Dogs are wonderful additions to most families, but everyone needs to understand that they are also animals that have instincts and physical capabilities that can lead to an enormous amount of harm if they are not properly controlled.

 Victims should strongly consider seeking experienced legal help, which Bernstein & Poisson is prepared to provide.
 There are no upfront costs or obligations and we do not get paid unless you get paid.